google/tcmalloc/docs/design.md

 interrupted (for example, by a context switch that enables a different thread to run on that CPU).

+Additional information about the design choices and implementation are discussed in a specific [design doc](rseq.md) for it.

 ### Legacy Per-Thread mode

 In per-thread mode, TCMalloc assigns each thread a thread-local cache.
 Small